ykmv/ht/README.md

 The default path for storing habits is `~/.local/share/ht`.
 If you want to change it, use `$HTDIR` environment variable in your shell.

+If you have nerd fonts installed, you can set `$HTDIR` to `1` in order to use them.
+This will change the way graph is displayed.

 This is the gist of using `ht`.
 There are some other arguments, if you wish to know them, use `ht -h`.